 Let’s talk about what you should be getting out of a bike fit session.
-The last third of the article is devoted to what else you need from your fit session beyond what I listed in 2013.
-What constituted a thorough and professional set of deliverables back then no longer suffices now (a lot of fitters haven't gotten that memo).
+Note: What constituted a thorough and professional set of deliverables 5 years ago no longer suffices now (a lot of fitters haven't gotten that memo).

-Below is any customer's reasonable expectation.
-It's the "output" of a fit session and at a minimum it's just 4 or 5 numbers that you need.
+Fit coordinates are the first and most important "output" of a fit session and at a minimum it's just 4 or 5 numbers that you need.
 (Body angles are not fit coordinates; and while a diagnostic for the fitter they really aren't helpful to you, the consumer).
 I don’t believe this is just my idea of the output, or the F.I.S.T. protocol’s output (F.I.S.T. is my own fit protocol), I think by now it’s recognized by Retul, Guru Experience and others as a consensus set of deliverables.
 The problem is that not enough of Retul’s trained fitters, Guru Experience trained fitters, or fitters I have trained in our own fit workshops, are providing these deliverables.
 What output am I talking about?

 Saddle Height – obvious and simple.
 I measure from the bottom bracket straight up to the top of the saddle, halfway between the tip and the tail.
 Certain saddles I alter this convention, and an ISM Adamo is a case in point.
 There are only several centimeters of rideable “flat” on the saddle, near the nose, and I measure to the center of this section of rideable flat.

 Cockpit – depends on whether it’s road or tri.
-Road, there are two measures I’m interested in: saddle nose forward to the center of the handlebar clamp; and saddle nose forward to what I call the “hood trough,” which is that depression in the hood right before that final upturn (look at the image above).
+Road, saddle nose forward to what I call the “hood trough,” which is that depression in the hood right before that final upturn (look at the image above).
 I measure this in a straight line and I call this an “angular” measure rather than an “X/Y” measure.
 I’m simply measuring directly from the saddle nose to the center of the clamp where the handlebar passes through the stem; and again from the nose directly over to one of the hoods, to the trough.
 Make sure, obviously, that the wheel is pointing straight forward when you do this.
 Now, on a tri bike, it’s different.
 What I want to know is: saddle nose to the back of the armrest (first place that line can touch the armrest); and nose forward to the shifter pivot, which should be directly in line with the index knuckle (where my index finger attaches to my hand).
 Again, these are angular measures.

 Complete Bike Solutions

-This might seem like a lot, but it’s not.
-The fit coordinates above are essential for you, because you can’t set up any bike unless you know your fit coordinates.
-But HX/HY (for road) and Pad X/Y (for tri) — everything underneath the heading of “Complete Bike Solutions” — this is the list of complete bikes that will fit up under your fit coordinates.
+Fit coordinates are essential for you, because you can’t set up any bike unless you know your fit coordinates.
+But HX/HY (for road) and Pad X/Y (for tri) — everything underneath the heading of “Complete Bike Solutions” — this allows your fitter to prescribe the list of complete bikes that will fit up under your fit coordinates.
 If one doesn't have the metrics listed above, it is not possible to "prescribe" with any precision what bikes will work for you.
 I can't do it, and nobody else can either.